 The foundational Software Architecture: Principles and Practices course is now available online through SEI eLearning, putting you in control of what to learn and when to learn it.

-This one-day course is designed for architects and technical stakeholders such as product managers, development managers, and systems engineers involved in the development of big data applications.
+This one-day architecture course is designed for architects and technical stakeholders such as product managers, development managers, and systems engineers involved in the development of big data applications.
 It focuses on the relationship among application software, data models, and deployment architectures, and how specific technology selection relates to all of these.
 While we touch briefly on data analytics, the course focuses on the distributed data storage and access infrastructure, and the architecture tradeoffs needed to achieve scalability, consistency, availability, and performance.
 We illustrate these architecture principles with examples from selected NoSQL product implementations.

-This online course is presented to you by the Software Engineering Institute's research scientists Ian Gorton and John Klein.
+This online software architecture course is presented to you by the Software Engineering Institute's research scientists Ian Gorton and John Klein.
 Through the use of video instruction, exercises, and knowledge checks, the course focuses on the relationships among big data application software, data models, and deployment architectures and how specific technology selection relates to all of these.

 This two-day course provides in-depth coverage of effective software architecture documentation practices that meet the needs of the entire architecture stakeholder community.
 This course presents the information in the context of prevailing prescriptive models and is based on the book Documenting Software Architectures: Views and Beyond.